Documentation

 • Close unnecessary browser tabs to free memory

-• Use Chrome 86+ or Edge 86+ for best performance
+• Use latest Chrome or latest Edge for best performance

 • Ensure adequate system RAM (8GB+ recommended for large files)